sciserver/sciserver-quota-manager/README.md

 The [example-deployment/sciserver-quota-manager.service](example-deployment/sciserver-quota-manager.service) file shows an example of a locked-down service, assuming the war file is located at `/path/to/sciserver-quota-manager.war`, the configuration is in a file at `/path/to/config.yaml`, and the managed folders are in `/path/to/storage`.
-Locking down the service from system access is possible in systemd 232 and newer, but the options are ignored for older versions.
+Locking down the service from system access is possible in systemd 232 and newer.

+Instead of locking down the ability to write to the system, sciserver-quota-manager can be run as a regular user who has `sudo` access to the `xfs_quota` command and write access to the `/etc/project` and `/etc/projid` files.

 <h4 id="authentication">Authentication</h4>